 - If you really enjoy sauce on your sandwich, feel free to make more of the barbecue mayo.
 It’s simply a 2:1 ratio of mayonnaise to barbecue sauce.
 Want more barbecue sauce flavour in your sauce?
 Use equal parts mayonnaise to barbecue sauce.

-- I like to top this sandwich with processed cheese slices, ya know that almost neon-like cheese.
+- I like to top this sandwich with processed cheese slices, ya know that almost neon coloured cheese.
 I don’t know, I just like it here.
 It’s melty, cheesy and just works.
 If you’d rather use cheddar or mozzarella cheese, for instance, go for it!

 - Leftover ground chicken meatloaf was used in this sandwich, but you can use whatever type of leftover meatloaf you have or enjoy best.